jam-jarr/yeet-discord-bot/README.md

 ## WARNING!
-If you choose to use a version of this bot for yourself, I highly advise that you remove the "!!namify" command, as it is a potential security risk.
+If you choose to use a version of this bot for yourself, I advise that you remove the "!!namify" command, as it is a potential risk for an injection attack.

-It runs code that any user can input!!
+I believe it is mostly sanitized, but I'm not a cyber security expert ¯\_(ツ)_/¯

 I am not liable for any damages if you use it! 😠